-Often the most convenient and reliable places to get wi-fi access in a pinch are McDonald’s and KFC restaurants, which offer free wi-fi around the whole Czech Republic.
-And of course not to forget coffee chains like Starbucks, they also offer free WiFi with any coffee purchase.
+The most convenient and reliable places to get wi-fi access in a pinch are McDonald’s and KFC restaurants, which offer free wi-fi around the whole Czech Republic.
+And of course, not to forget coffee chains like Starbucks, they also offer free WiFi with any coffee purchase.

 Mobile 4G/5G Internet

-You can get connected to the internet via your mobile operator as well depending on your tariff and roaming access (using 4G/HSDPA/5G).
-If you are staying longer it is worth buying a local sim card as well as arranging some tariff for a mobile broadband.
-Connection especially in Prague and other large cities is fast and very reliable.
+You can get connected to the internet via your mobile operator as well, depending on your tariff and roaming access (using 4G/HSDPA/5G).
+If you are staying longer, it is worth buying a local sim card and arranging some tariff for mobile broadband.
+Connection, especially in Prague and other large cities, is fast and very reliable.
 Consider Mobile prepaid internet from T-Mobile, o2 or Vodafone.
-This gives you unlimited access to the internet for around 500 to 800 CZK, monthly (offers vary).
-It is also possible to activate only one day internet package, paying around 3o to 50 CZK per one day internet access.
-No contract is required; just buy a prepaid sim card pack or ask staff for assistance.
+This gives you unlimited access to the internet for around 500 to 800 CZK monthly (offers vary).
+It is also possible to activate only a one-day internet package, paying around 3o to 50 CZK per one day of internet access.
+No contract is required; buy a prepaid sim card pack or ask staff for assistance.